Admissions

 Application Forms

-Application Forms for school entrance are available from the School, or through the local national schools, following the school’s Open Night* as per the Annual Admission Notice.
+Application Forms for a school placement are completed online via the School website, following the school’s Open Evening, as per the Annual Admission Notice.

-Parents/Guardians must note, in a particular way, the closing date for receipt of completed Application Forms, Acceptance Forms and any other requested documentation.
+Please note: Parents/Guardians must note the closing dates and times for submission of completed Application Forms, Acceptance Forms and any other requested documentation.

-The fully completed Application Form (Part 1) should be signed and submitted to the School Office by 14:00 on the closing date which is noted on the Application Form and the Annual Admission Notice and agreed by the Board of Management (BOM) each year.
-Applications received after that date will be considered late for whatever reason and will only be considered after all other applicants have been processed.
+The fully completed online Application Form, should be signed and submitted by the time and closing date which is noted on the digital Application Form, and on the Annual Admission Notice, and as agreed by the Board of Management (BOM) each year.
+Applications received after that date will be considered late for whatever reason and will only be considered after all other applications have been processed.

 If a student is not offered a place in our School, the reasons why they were not offered a place will be communicated in writing to the applicant, including, where applicable, details of the student’s ranking against the selection criteria and details of the student’s place on the waiting list for the school year concerned.